fitbenchmarking/fitbenchmarking/docs/source/users/options/minimizer_option.rst

 * `MINPACK <https://github.com/bumps/bumps/blob/96b5100fc3d5b9485bd4a444c83a33617b74aa9d/bumps/mpfit.py>`__ (:code:`mp`)  This is a translation of `MINPACK` to Python.

 **Licence** The main licence file for Bumps is `here <https://github.com/bumps/bumps/blob/master/LICENSE.txt>`__.
 Individual files have their own copyright and licence
--- please check before use.
+-- if you plan to incorporate this in your own software you should first check that the licences used are compatible.

 **Links** `GitHub - bumps <https://github.com/bumps/bumps>`__